Servings : Serves 8

 Wash then soak the lentils overnight or for at least 6 hours.
 Rinse well and drain all the water.
-Add all the ingredients in a blender and blend until very smooth but of medium-thickness consistency.
+Add all the ingredients in the first ingredient list into a blender and blend until very smooth but of medium-thickness consistency.
 Do not use more water unless needed.

 Turn the mixture out into a bowl and mix well with a whisk or spoon for at least 5 minutes.
 Good exercise for the arm but this results in light and fluffy barays.
 Cover and rest the mixture for 15 minutes.
 Whip it again for another minute then heat oil in a karai/pan.